instana/android-agent/CONTRIBUTING.md

 To make a release, you first need to ensure that the released version will either be a semver minor or patch release so that automatic updates are working for our users.
 Following that, the process is simple:
 Update CHANGELOG.md so that the unreleased section gets its version number.
 Commit and push this change.
+Run the command `flutter pub publish` to publish the new version.